Educator Wellness Series

 Source: American Federation of Teachers.
 (2025).
 Teacher and school staff mental health report.
 Washington, DC.

-2. Mindfulness and yoga significantly reduce stress and improve emotional regulation in educators
+2. Mindfulness and yoga significantly reduce stress and improve emotional regulation in educators.

 A 2025 meta-analysis found that mindfulness-based interventions (including yoga and breathwork) reduced stress, anxiety, and emotional exhaustion in educators by up to 30%, while improving resilience and emotional regulation.